strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Sysmon/Sysmon.md

 ![](attachments/Clipboard_2020-06-15-10-47-01.png)

 Start at the top and work down through the logs, you should see your malware executing.
+Please note your paths may be different.

 ![](attachments/Clipboard_2020-07-09-16-04-23.png)